 Once it has taken enough punishment the player is able to escape, however Joseph Oda then notes that the dog knocked off his glasses.
 The player must now head back into the arena and collect the glasses, just as Sentinel regains its strength.
 From this point on the player can choose to either collect the glasses and head back to Joseph, or attempt to kill Sentinel once and for all.
 To collect the requisite green gel reward from the boss fight Sentinel must be killed; simply beating it during the first bout will yield no rewards.

 A mysterious creature that is dressed like a butcher while also wearing a safe on its head.
 The first time the player encounters The Keeper they are to try and simultaneously turn the valves to halt the stream of poison gas, while also trying to stave off The Keeper.

 While killing The Keeper isn't especially difficult, it is able to materialise from any one of the safe heads littered throughout the area.

 Both Nightmare and Akumu modes will be unlocked after completing the game on either of the two previous difficulty settings.

 A powerful weapon that is only canonically used during the very end during the fight against Ruvik.
-It is exceptionally powerful and can kill almost everything in one shot if it's a direct hit -- its splash damage alone will at least topple most enemies over.
+It is exceptionally powerful and can kill most common enemies in one shot if it's a direct hit -- its splash damage alone will at least topple most enemies over.
 When equipped it'll force the player to stay perched onto the ground.

-Like the Machine Gun, the Rocket Launcher will be unlocked for use outside of the end boss when the game is completed.
-It also cannot be upgraded.
+Like the Machine Gun, the Rocket Launcher will be unlocked for use outside of the end boss when the game is completed but cannot be upgraded.